 Throughout the San Luis Valley isolation, poverty, geographic expanse, and limited economic opportunities give way to great human need.
-As a result, food insecurity, defined by the USDA as when "consistent access to adequate food is limited by a lack of money and other resources at times during the year" is rampant.
-Food insecurity can also be described as "a financial juggling act, where sometimes the food ball gets dropped," meaning individuals and families often find themselves choosing between buying groceries and paying rent or a bill.Read more: Why Do We Need a Food Bank Network?
+As a result, food insecurity is rampant.
+Individuals and families often find themselves choosing between buying groceries and making house payments.

-At the Alamosa Food Bank, the hub of the Food Bank Network, donations of perishable food are received on a regular basis (ranging from daily to weekly) from stores such as Wal-Mart, City Market, and Safeway.
-These donations, along with the generous support of other individuals and organizations, account for a large portion of the food distributed.
+At the Alamosa Food Bank, the hub of the Food Bank Network, donations of perishable food are received on a regular basis ranging from daily to weekly.
+These donations, along with the generous support of other individuals and organizations, account for a large portion of the food we distribute.
 The Food Bank also purchases roughly $50,000 in food annually which is distributed throughout the Food Bank Network.

 Food drives allow us to provide a variety of goods on the shelves which allows for clients to pick from greater options.
 If you would like to hold a food drive for the Food Bank Network please call (719) 589-4567.

-And of course we can always use volunteers!
-Call the office of Volunteer Coordination (719) 587-3499 to learn about special events and volunteer opportunities.
+We can always use volunteers!
+Call the Volunteer Coordination Office at (719) 587-3499 to learn about special events and volunteer opportunities.